-The most common way burdock root gets used is as a holistic medicine.
-However, the ingredient has gone beyond traditional medical uses and been popping up in commercial teas and skin and hair products.
-It's a classic ingredient in Chinese folk recipes, and in Japan, burdock root (aka gobo) is used as a starchy vegetable.
+Burdock root is a classic ingredient in Chinese recipes, and in Japan, burdock root (aka gobo) is used as a starchy vegetable.
 This food tends to be shaped like a long carrot and, has coarse outer skin protecting the whitish inside.
-Whether you want to cook with burdock or wish to make the root into a healthy tea, it's time to start getting to know this ingredient.
+Whether you want to cook with burdock or wish to make the root into a tea, it's time to start getting to know this ingredient.

 What Is Burdock Root?

 The scientific name is Arctium lappa, and in Japan, burdock root is called gobo.
-But no matter what you call it, this long, brown-black root has a lot of uses—both in the culinary and medicinal world.
-It's originally thought that burdock hales from Asia and Europe, but this plant also has a history in Indonesia and the United States, where it was sought out by the Native American tribes of Ojibwa, Malecite, Micmac, Iroquois, and Menominee, to name a few.
+But no matter what you call it, this long, brown-black root has a lot of uses.
+It's originally thought that burdock hails from Asia and Europe, but this plant also has a history in Indonesia and the United States, where it was sought out by the Native American tribes of Ojibwa, Malecite, Micmac, Iroquois, and Menominee, to name a few.

 In a non-food related tale, burdock became the inspiration for Velcro, thanks to the sticky seed burrs.
 Legend has it Georges de Mestral, a Swiss electrical engineer, was traipsing about the mountains and observed the burrs sticking to his wool socks and dog's fur.
 He took the barbed seeds and replicated the gripping quality to create the famous Velcro in 1955.